 You can think of the metabolic rate from zero to one hundred on a sliding scale.
 You can be anywhere on that scale, with the middle indicating balanced and mixed oxidation or metabolic rate.

 You have either a fast or slow oxidizer at each end of the sliding scale.
 You can use the following symptoms to determine where you are on the metabolic scale to help guide your eating habits according to the best foods for your metabolic type.

 William Wolcott, the author of the metabolic typing diet, has in-depth questionnaires and diet plans for fast, slow, and mixed oxidizers.

 Slow oxidizer symptoms include:

-- lower body temperature or easily gets cold hand and feet
+- low body temperature or easily gets cold hands and feet

 - general fatigue or lack of energy